codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/stages.md

 %}

 The number of stages (i.e columns) and their titles is completely configurable.
-To enable this view you need to make two modifications at the `codefresh.yml` file:
+To enable this view, you need to make two modifications at the `codefresh.yml` file:

 Here is the skeleton: